Bounding the entanglement of a state from its spectrum: Negativity from spectrum

-This theorem is to be used as a criterion to bound the maximal negativity that an arbitrary $\rho$ might have given its eigenvalues $\boldsymbol{\lambda}$.
+This theorem can be used as a criterion to bound the maximal negativity that an arbitrary $\rho$ might have given its eigenvalues $\boldsymbol{\lambda}$.
 We illustrate this in Fig.~\ref{fig:NEGFSnumerics}, where for simplicity we show the two-qubit case, whose maximal negativity is bounded by $\mathcal{N}(\ketbra{\psi})\leq 0.5$.
-We display the maximal $\mathcal{N}(\rho)$ obtainable according to Theorem~\ref{thm:AlphaNegativity} for different states (straight lines) and compare them with the maximal negativity obtained under random unitaries (dashed lines).
+We display the maximal $\mathcal{N}(\rho)$ obtainable according to Theorem~\ref{thm:AlphaNegativity} for different states (solid lines) and compare them with the maximal negativity obtained under random unitaries (dashed lines).

 Importantly, Theorem~\ref{thm:AlphaNegativity} does not provide an upper bound on the negativity for rank-deficient states as illustrated by the fact that for $p=0$, all solid lines recover the trivial bound on the negativity.
 Furthermore, since Theorem~\ref{thm:AlphaNegativity} is exact for PPS, the corresponding upper bound for the blue spectrum is nearly saturated, as it coincides with the PPS family analyzed above.
 For more general spectra, however, the upper bound becomes looser.